 - 4.11 To ensure safety and health at work, we inspect workplaces, monitor health hazards, investigate work accidents and occupational diseases, register and inspect boilers and pressure equipment and advise on measures to control hazards or prevent accidents. - 4.12 A key element in enforcement is to give advice on the prevention of accidents.
 We conduct promotional visits to encourage employers to proactively adopt a self-regulatory approach in managing risks at the workplace and regular enforcement inspections to various workplaces to ensure that duty-holders have observed relevant statutory requirements stipulated in safety legislation.
-We not only conduct surprise inspections on normal working days but also at night and during holidays to clamp down on unsafe acts.
-In 2013, we continued to place establishments with poor safety performance under close surveillance.
+We have stepped up inspection and enforcement efforts to clamp down on unsafe acts.
+In 2014, we continued to place establishments with poor safety performance under close surveillance.
 Improvement notices or suspension notices were issued when necessary to secure a speedy rectification of irregularities, or to remove imminent risks to lives and limbs.
-In 2013, we also conducted 14 special enforcement operations targeting high-risk work safety, including new works safety, safety of RMAA works, electrical safety, safety of waste treatment work, catering safety, logistic, cargo and container-handling safety as well as fire and chemical safety.
-In these 14 operations, a total of 21 621 workplaces were inspected, with 854 improvement notices and 394 suspension notices issued, and 905 prosecutions initiated. - 4.13 We conduct independent investigation into complaints lodged by workers on unsafe conditions or malpractices in workplaces.
-In 2013, we handled 156 complaints and initiated 10 prosecutions arising from investigation of these cases.
+In 2014, we also conducted 17 special enforcement operations targeting high-risk work safety, including new works safety, safety of repair, maintenance, alteration, and addition (RMAA) works, electrical safety, tunneling works safety, lifting operations safety, falsework safety, work safety for sea-based construction works, safety of waste treatment work, catering safety, logistic, cargo and container-handling safety as well as fire and chemical safety.
+In these 17 operations, a total of 14 002 workplaces were inspected, with 920 improvement notices and 512 suspension notices issued, and 933 prosecutions initiated. - 4.13 We conduct independent investigation into complaints lodged by workers on unsafe conditions or malpractices in workplaces.
+In 2014, we handled 136 complaints and initiated eight prosecutions arising from investigation of these cases.
 We also enhanced the intelligence reporting system on unsafe RMAA works with various strategic partners.
-In 2013, a total of 643 enquiry/complaint/referral cases were received through the system and other channels.
-As a result of the follow-up inspections on these cases, we issued 91 suspension/improvement notices and took out 61 prosecutions.
+In 2014, a total of 1 142 complaint/ referral cases were received through the system and other channels.
+As a result of the follow-up inspections on these cases, we issued 117 suspension/ improvement notices and took out 116 prosecutions.
 We had also established a similar referral mechanism with the Housing Department.
-In 2013, we received through the mechanism a total of 5 313 notifications of high risk RMAA works in public housing estates and followed up on these referrals.
+In 2014, we received through the mechanism a total of 10 483 notifications of high risk RMAA works in public housing estates and followed up on these referrals.